cloudnative-pg/cloudnative-pg/GOVERNANCE.md

 Maintainers who are selected will be granted the necessary GitHub rights, and invited to the private maintainer mailing list.

+## Losing Maintainer Status

+If a maintainer is no longer interested or cannot perform the maintainer duties listed above, they should volunteer to be moved to emeritus status.
+If possible, try to complete your work or help find someone to pick up your work before stepping down.

+If a maintainer has stopped contributing for a reasonable amount of time, an existing maintainer may propose to move such maintainers to emeritus list by starting a new [Github discussion under the "Maintainers room" category](https://github.com/cloudnative-pg/cloudnative-pg/discussions/categories/maintainers-room), making sure that the maintainer in question is properly mentioned in the discussion via the GitHub handle.

+Two more maintainers need to second the nomination.
+If no one objects in 10 working days (Italy's timezone), the move to emeritus status is accepted.
+If anyone objects or wants more information, the maintainers discuss and usually come to a consensus (within the 10  working days).
+If issues can't be resolved, there's a simple majority vote among current maintainers.

+Emeritus maintainers do not have administration rights in GitHub.

 ## Meetings

 Time zones permitting, Maintainers are expected to participate in the public